 Balancing Bold Statements With Cohesive Palettes

-- Echo accents in textures and finishes
+- Echo those accents in different textures and finishes, giving it a harmonious feel.

 Practical Tips for Maintaining a Stylish,-Yet-Useful Kitchen